Introduction

 Use Web Browser

 The first easy test is via web browser.
-In our web service defination, I used .
-Thus the URL is http://localhost:19191.
-Now in your web browser type the following:
+In our web service defination, I usedhttp://localhost:19191/customerservice/customers/123You should see the output like the following:

 Use CURL Test POST Method